BSc Hons Mathematics with Teaching (International)

 Mathematics in Society (20 credits)

-A course that presents the place of mathematics and statistics in society, both historical and contemporary, while introducing some essential study skills, allowing students to develop and practice personal and technical skills.
+This module will present the place of mathematics and statistics in society, both historical and contemporary, while introducing some essential study skills.
+You’ll develop and practise personal and technical skills (for example, self study, teamwork, writing reports and making presentations).

 Essential Statistics (10 credits)